 This strategy has been widely criticized by some who point out that IBM is sacrificing its growth by artificially boosting its income per share.
 Share buybacks reduce the amount of outstanding stocks, a practice which can help companies to protect their share values at a time when sales growth has stalled.
 This helps existing investors because they earn more on a company’s future profits.

 But if you’re a long-term value investor, share buybacks are your best friends.
-And the world’s most successful investor, Warren Buffet, knows this more than anybody else.
+And the world’s most successful investor, Warren Buffett, knows this more than anybody else.
 Buffet’s holding company, Berkshire Hathaway Inc. (NYSE:BRK.A), has an over-eight-percent stake in IBM, making it one of the firm’s largest holdings.

 In an interview with CNBC earlier this, Buffett boasted about his stake in IBM, saying he never sold a share of the company.
 “I think I can safely say we would be much more likely to buy more in the next 12 or 24 months than we would be to sell shares,” he said.
 (Source: “Buffett: We’ve ‘never sold a share of IBM’ and might buy more,” CNBC, May 2, 2016).

 Final Word on IBM Stock

 Sooner or later, IBM Chief Executive Officer Ginni Rometty’s strategy to transform her company into a leading cognitive solutions and cloud platform provider will work.
 And during this period, I don’t think you will need to worry about IBM’s ability to continue paying dividends.
 IBM generates enough cash to make the investments required to drive this transformation while continuing to return significant capital to shareholders.
 Since 2010, IBM has more than doubled its quarterly dividend per share to $1.40 from $0.55 a share.
 (Source: “Dividends (2010 – ),” International Business Machines Corp., July 28, 2016.)

 Yielding at 3.7%, I think IBM stock is of the best tech companies to hold and position yourself to gain when its transformation starts to pay off.
 I think this is what Warren Buffett is betting on, and you’re unlikely to go wrong if you follow his instinct when it comes to investing.